jaidenamari/nectar-flow-finance/_posts/2025-03-26-debt-payoff-strategies.md

 ### Pick a Payoff Plan That Works (for you)

-There’s no one-size-fits-all here.
+There's no one-size-fits-all here.
 Some methods save the most money.
 Others give you the motivational spark to keep going.
 I tried a few before finding what actually worked.

 ### Avalanche Method: Mathematically Ideal